ShazamScrobbler/macos-app/docs/_md-faq/02_error-message-at-opening.markdown

 ---
 layout: content
-q: "I opened the app and got the message:"
+q: "I opened the app and got an error message."
-a: Make sure you've Shazam 1.1.1 and that it has identified at least one song.
+a: Make sure you've got Shazam {{ site.app.shazam-version }} and that it has identified at least one song.
 ---